-- 2.3 The start date for induction will be determined by the Appropriate Body and should be agreed in advance with the Headteacher and ECT. - 2.4 The start date for induction should be the date when the ECT's induction programme formally commences.
+- 2.3 The ECT must be registered with an appropriate body before the start of the induction (see para 2.27). - 2.4 The start date for induction will be determined by the Appropriate Body and should be agreed in advance with the Headteacher and ECT. - 2.5 The start date for induction should be the date when the ECT's induction programme formally commences.
 This may be a different date from when the ECT's contract starts.